 Downloads: 13,042 | Best for: Developers doing code reviews daily

-My favorite feature: The “My Pull Requests” view shows all PRs I’ve authored or need to review, with status badges for CI/CD runs.
-I check this 5-6 times per day instead of keeping GitHub tabs open.
+Standout feature: The “My Pull Requests” view shows all PRs authored or needing review, with status badges for CI/CD runs.
+Check this 5-6 times per day instead of keeping GitHub tabs open.

 6. AI Git Assistant - Intelligent Commit Messages